UDOOboard/Neo-Docs/docs/09_Serial_Libraries/05_Python_Serial_Libraries.md

-Python serial libraries for UDOO DUAL/QUAD
+Python serial libraries for UDOO NEO
 ------------

 This file describes how to run the python examples contained in this folder.